Multiplayer is one of the most popular and effective ways to leverage Minecraft in the classroom. This article will cover:

 - Additional Resources

 Minecraft: Education Edition features multiplayer games take place connecting over IP.
 Games can only take place between users within the same Office 365 Education tenant.
+A multiplayer game has a max capacity of 30 players for MacOS, iPad, and Windows 10 platforms

 Before you begin

 Multiplayer games are designed for a maximum of thirty (30) users at a time.
 If the host computer disconnects (even temporarily) everyone on the world will lose connection.
 Performance in a multiplayer world can begin to decrease at 20 players in some cases.
+For more information on how to best utilize multiplayer with 30 or more students you can connect with other teachers in our community forums.

 To enjoy a successful multiplayer game, be sure the following connections are open: